Financial-Times/origami/README.md

 * __default__: 26px high
 * __big__: 36px high

-and have 7 different states:
+and have the following states:

 * __standard__: without any interaction
 * __hover__: when the mouse pointer is over